 Our children are praised for good attendance.
 The class achieving the highest attendance percentage for the week is recognised in our weekly assembly as well as on the newsletter and they get to have a cuddly in their class for the week.
 Children achieving 100% attendance for each term are awarded a certificate.

-If sufficient unauthorised absences accumulate, the school will take steps and involve The Education Welfare Service.
+If sufficient unauthorised absences accumulate, the school will take steps and involve the Trust's Education Welfare officer.

 You are strongly encouraged not to take children on holiday during term time.
 The school is only able to authorise holidays and time off from school if it meets a strict set of exceptional circumstances.
 Even a small amount of time taken during term time will have an impact upon a child's education.